jjmchew/jjmchew.github.io/cs/DSA/DSAProblems.md

   - consider this HARD:
       - tried this on my own, my thinking was not sound
       - solution developed w/ Ben was workable, but I never coded it or saw it through to completion
+  - Tried again after seeing the solution described by Srdjan
+    - consider as MED (not convinced I could do it again)

 - 322-**Coin Change**: https://leetcode.com/problems/coin-change/description/
   - set 20 mins to try this - had some good ideas, but didn't solve it
   - consider this HARD

 - 1143-**Longest Common Subsequence**: https://leetcode.com/problems/longest-common-subsequence/description/
+  - need to code